GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

    \text{MMD}[P,Q]=\Vert \mu_P-\mu_Q\Vert_{H_k}

 For good choices of kernels, the MMD has appealing mathematical properties to compare distributions.
-With Kernels said to be characteristic, eg Gaussian kernels, the MMD is a metric: MMD[P, Q] = 0 if and only if P = Q. Using the MMD for two-sample testing –given only observations from the distributions, and not P and Q–  requires using an empirical estimation of the MMD.
+With kernels said to be characteristic, eg Gaussian kernels, the MMD is a metric: MMD[P, Q] = 0 if and only if P = Q. Using the MMD for two-sample testing –given only observations from the distributions, and not P and Q–  requires using an empirical estimation of the MMD.
+This can be done by computing the RKHS norm in the expression above, which leads to summing kernel evaluations on all data points in P and Q.

-Our work addresses the question of which norm is best to use on the difference of mean embeddings, µQ - µP (as well as other representatives, namely the smooth characteristic function, SCF).
-We consider metrics based on their Lp distances:
+Our work builds upon this framework, but deviates a bit from the classical definition of MMD as it addresses the question of which norm is best to use on the difference of mean embeddings, µQ - µP (as well as other representatives, namely the smooth characteristic function, SCF).
+We consider a wider family of metrics based on the Lp distances between mean emdeddings (p=2 recovers the classic framework):

 .. math::
    d_{L^p,\mu}(P,Q):=\left(\int_{t\in\mathbb{R}^d }|\mu_P(t)-\mu_Q(t)|^p d\Gamma(t)\right)^{1/p}